 Once you have educated yourself about bankruptcy and what to expect, and then made sure you have met with a Licensed Insolvency Trustee, you should have all the information you need to determine if a bankruptcy is the best option for you.

-I am on disability since the end of 2012.
+I am on disability.
 A couple of months ago I received a letter from Long Term Disability (LTD) to pay them back around $ 50,000.00.
 I am not able to pay this amount.
 I asked many different financial institutions to get a loan.
-But my request was declined everywhere because […]
+But my request was declined everywhere because I can’t work anymore.
+Can […]

 My ex. left me three years ago, and I have been paying the mortgage on my own, and he won’t resign the mortgage.
 I can’t pay the mortgage as it is a high-interest rollover and if I go bankrupt am I liable for any debt if he sold the house or goes bankrupt himself.
 We […]